5 Types of Social Engineering Attacks and How to Prevent Them

 Pretexting

-An attacker gathers information by telling a series of carefully constructed lies.
-A perpetrator may start the scam by professing to need sensitive information from a victim to complete an essential assignment.
+“Initially, an attacker gathers information by telling a series of carefully constructed lies.
+Subsequently, a perpetrator may initiate the scam by professing to need sensitive information from a victim.
+This is often framed as a crucial step to complete an essential assignment.

 Phishing